theoddora/Interview_Prep/System Design/Glossary.md

 **Idempotency**
  : An API call or operation is idempotent if it has the same result no matter how many times it's applied

+## Bandwidth
+In computer networking, bandwidth refers to the amount of data a network can transmit over a connection in a given amount of time.
+So just like a co-worker might only have the bandwidth for a certain number of projects, a network only has bandwidth for a limited amount of data.
+Typically, bandwidth is represented in the number of bits, kilobits, megabits or gigabits that can be transmitted in 1 second.
+Synonymous with capacity, bandwidth describes data transfer rate.
+Bandwidth is not a measure of network speed -- a common misconception.